Rome mother, son die in Redmond Circle wreck

-A mother and her 18-year-old son were killed in a wreck that occurred Tuesday evening on Redmond Circle in West Rome.
+A Rome mother and her 18-year-old son were killed while another person was hospitalized in critical condition after a wreck that occurred Tuesday evening on Redmond Circle in West Rome.

+All three were in a southbound 1997 Infiniti I30.
+A 2015 Ford F-450 4x4 Crew Cab truck going north crossed the center line near West Butler Street and stuck the front of the sedan around 6:20 p.m., according to the Georgia State Patrol.

+The car rolled over and landed on its roof before coming to rest on the west side of the road.

 According to Pledger, The car rolled over and landed on its roof on the west shoulder of the road with a driver and two passengers trapped inside.